Web-oriented architecture

-Web-oriented architecture (WOA) was coined in 2006 by Nick Gall of the Gartner's group.
+Web-oriented architecture (WOA) was coined in 2006 by Nick Gall of Gartner.
 It is a software architecture style that extends service-oriented architecture (SOA) to web-based applications.

 WOA was originally created by many web applications and sites, such as social websites and personal websites.

 Definitions

 The official Gartner definition of Web-Oriented Architecture:

 Nick Gall also gives a mathematical formula for defining "WOA = SOA + WWW + REST".

 Dion Hinchcliffe claims WOA to be: